-&lt;sup>37 Assessment practices and requirements must also be informed by and coordinated with federally required MDS 3.0 and OASIS assessments performed by nursing facilities and home health agencies, as appropriate.
+38 Assessment practices and requirements must also be informed by and coordinated with federally required MDS 3.0 and OASIS assessments performed by nursing facilities and home health agencies, as appropriate.

-- Standardized unmet health-related resource need questions (to be provided by the Department) covering four priority domains: - Housing instability; - Transportation insecurity; - o Food insecurity; and - Interpersonal violence/toxic stress; - Any other ongoing conditions that require a course of treatment or regular care monitoring; - For adults only, exposure to adverse childhood experiences (ACEs) or other trauma; - Risks to the health, well-being, and safety of the member and others (including sexual activity and potential abuse/exploitation, or exposure to second hand smoke/aerosols and other substances); - Cultural considerations (ethnicity, religion, language, reading level, health literacy, etc.); - Employment/community involvement; - Education (including individualized education plan and lifelong learning activities); - Justice system involvement (adults) or juvenile justice involvement and/or expulsions or exclusions from school (children and adolescents); - Risk factors that indicate an imminent need for LTSS; - The caregiver's strengths and needs; - Upcoming life transitions (changing schools, changing employment, moving, etc.); - Self-management and planning skills; - · Receipt of and eligibility for entitlement benefits; - For members with an I/DD or a TBI: - Financial resources and money management; - Alternative guardianship arrangements, as appropriate; - For children ages zero up to three, incorporate questions related to Early Intervention (EI) services for children, including: - Whether the child is receiving EI services; - The child's current El services; - Frequency of El services provided; - Which local Children's Developmental Service Agency (CDSA) or subcontracted agency is providing the services; and - Contact information for the CDSA service coordinator; and - For children ages three up to 21 with a mental health disorder and/or SUD, including members with a dual I/DD and mental health diagnosis, incorporate a strengths assessment process that promotes the identification of the functional strengths of each youth, family, and community.
+- Justice system involvement (adults) or juvenile justice involvement and/or expulsions or exclusions from school (children and adolescents); - Risk factors that indicate an imminent need for LTSS; - The caregiver's strengths and needs; - Upcoming life transitions (changing schools, changing employment, moving, etc.); - Self-management and planning skills; - Receipt of and eligibility for entitlement benefits; - For Members in foster care/adoption assistance and former foster youth, permanency planning goals; - For members with an I/DD or a TBI:39 - o Financial resources and money management; - o Alternative guardianship arrangements, as appropriate; - For children ages zero up to three, incorporate questions related to Early Intervention (EI) services for children, including: - Whether the child is receiving El services; - o The child's current El services; - o Frequency of El services provided; - o Which local Children's Developmental Service Agency (CDSA) or subcontracted agency is providing the services; and - o Contact information for the CDSA service coordinator; and - For children ages three up to 21 with a mental health disorder and/or SUD, including members with a dual I/DD and mental health diagnosis, incorporate a strengths assessment process that promotes the identification of the functional strengths of each youth, family, and community.